wp-plugins/testimonials-box/readme.txt

 ###Add Testimonial to any post or page

 Whether you are writing a post about your company or another, you can include a well formatted testimonial.

+###Why add testimonials

+Testimonials serve to reinforce that you are trustworthy.
+Testimonials work because it is an independent, third party attesting to the quality of your service or product

 ###Quick Start Guide